-a.
-Instructions to Proponents
+Instructions to Proponents (implementing partners)

-1. Introduction
+1 Introduction

-- 1.1 UN Women invite qualified parties to submit Technical and Financial Proposals to provide services associated with the UN Women requirements for a Responsible Party. - 1.2 UN Women is soliciting proposals from Civil Society Organizations (CSOs).
+- 1.1 UN Women invites qualified parties to submit Technical and Financial Proposals to provide services associated with the UN Women requirements for an Implementing Partner - 1.2 UN Women is soliciting proposals from Civil Society Organizations (CSOs).
 Women's organizations or entities are highly encouraged to apply. - 1.3 A description of the services required is described in CFP Section 1 c) "UN Women Terms of Reference". - 1.4 UN Women may, at its discretion, cancel the services in part or in whole. - 1.5 Proponents may withdraw the proposal after submission, provided that written notice of withdrawal is received by UN Women prior to the deadline prescribed for the submission of proposals.
-No proposal may be modified subsequent to the deadline for the submission of proposal.
+No proposal may be modified subsequent to the deadline for the submission of proposals.
 No proposal may be withdrawn in the interval between the deadline for submission of proposals and the expiration of the period of proposal validity. - 1.6 All proposals shall remain valid and open for acceptance for a period of 90 calendar days after the date specified for receipt of proposals.
 A proposal valid for a shorter period may be rejected.
 In exceptional circumstances, UN Women may solicit the proponent's consent to an extension of the period of validity.
-The request and the responses thereto shall be made in writing. - 1.7 Effective with the release of this CFP, all communications must be directed only to UN Women, by email at ethiopia.public@unwomen.org.
+The request and the responses thereto shall be made in writing. - 1.7 Effective with the release of this CFP, all communications must be directed only to UN Women, by email at wpsha-ethiopia@unwomen.org.
 Proponents must not communicate with any other personnel of UN Women regarding this CFP.

-2. Cost of Proposal
+2 Cost of Proposal

-2.1 The cost of preparing a proposal, attendance at any pre-proposal conference, meetings or oral presentations shall be borne by the proponent, regardless of the conduct or outcome of the CFP process.
+The cost of preparing a proposal, attendance at any pre-proposal conference, meetings or oral presentations shall be borne by the proponent, regardless of the conduct or outcome of the CFP process.
 Proposals must offer the services for the total requirement.
 Proposals offering only part of the services will be rejected.

-3. Eligibility
+3 Eligibility

-3.1 Proponents must meet all mandatory requirements/pre-qualification criteria as set out in Annex B-1.
-See point 4 below for further explanation.
+Proponents must meet all mandatory requirements/pre-qualification criteria as set out in Annex B-1 (See point 4 below for further explanation).
 Proponents will receive a pass/fail rating on this section.
 UN Women reserves the right to verify any information contained in proponent's response or to request additional information after the proposal is received.
 Incomplete or inadequate responses, lack of response or misrepresentation in responding to any questions will result in disqualification.

-4. Mandatory/Pre-Qualification Criteria
+4 Mandatory/Pre-Qualification Criteria

-- 4.1 The evaluation of technical and financial proposals by UN Women is conducted in two phases (see section 11 below) and the mandatory requirements/pre-qualification criteria have been designed to ensure that, to the degree possible in the initial stages of the CFP selection process, only those proponents with sufficient experience, financial strength and stability, demonstrable technical knowledge, evident capacity to satisfy UN Women requirements and superior customer references for supplying the services envisioned in this CFP will qualify for further consideration.
-UN Women reserves the right to verify any information contained in proponent's response or to request additional information after the proposal is received.
-Incomplete or inadequate responses, lack of response or misrepresentation in responding to any questions will result in disqualification. - 4.2 Proponents will receive a pass/fail rating in the mandatory requirements/pre-qualification criteria section.
+- 4.1 The mandatory requirements/pre-qualification criteria have been designed to assure that, to the degree possible in the initial phase of the CFP process, only those proponents with sufficient experience, the financial strength and stability, the demonstrable technical knowledge, the evident capacity to satisfy UNWOMEN requirements and superior partners' references for delivering what is envisioned in this CFP will qualify for further consideration.
+UNWOMEN reserves the right to verify any information contained in proponent's response or to request additional information after the proposal is received.
+Incomplete or inadequate responses, lack of response or misrepresentation in responding to any questions will affect your evaluation. - 4.2 Proponents will receive a pass/fail rating in the mandatory requirements/pre-qualification criteria section.
 In order to be considered for Phase I, proponents must meet all the mandatory requirements/pre-qualification criteria described in this CFP.

-5. Clarification of CFP Documents
+5 Clarification of CFP Documents